eclipse-vertx/vert.x/core_manual_java.md

         }
     };

-The return value of `registerHandler` is a unique id for the handler that you can later use when unregistering, if you like.
+The return value of `registerHandler` is the Event Bus itself, i.e. we provide a *fluent* API so you can chain multiple calls together.

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
 If you want to be notified when that has completed you can optionally specify another handler to the `registerHandler` method as the third argument.
 This handler will then be called once the information has reached all nodes of the cluster.
 E.g. :

-    eb.registerHandler("test.address", myHandler, new SimpleHandler() {
+    eb.registerHandler("test.address", myHandler, new AsyncResultHandler<Void>() {
-        public void handle() {
+        public void handle(AsyncResult<Void> asyncResult) {
-            System.out.println("The handler has been registered across the cluster");
+            System.out.println("The handler has been registered across the cluster ok? " + asyncResult.succeeded());
         }
     });